WormBase/xvi_iss_2022/Berger D. et al., 2021/README.markdown

 1. Go to WormBase ParaSite (https://parasite.wormbase.org/)<br>
 2. Click "Downloads" at the top menu.<br>
 3. In the middle of the page you can find a table with genomes and their FTP links.
 Search for "mansoni" in the filter text box at the top right corner of the table.<br>
-5. You can use the links appeared for S. mansoni to download the reference genome from our FTP server.<br>
+5. You can use the links appeared for S. mansoni to download the files you need.
+6. To download the reference genome click on the FASTA button under the "Genomic" column for S. mansoni and a download will automatically start.<br>

+Alternatively, you can directly browse our FTP server here: https://ftp.ebi.ac.uk/pub/databases/wormbase/parasite/releases/
 </details>

 ---